Tour-of-Teamrespawn/.github/profile/README.md

 ### Configure PowerShell, GIT and BUILD SCRIPT

-Once git and VSCode are installed, hit Windows, search for and open "PowerShell" as ADMINISTRATOR (assuming your current user is an admin on your local machine) replace relevant bits below with your username, password etc and copy & paste then run (enter),
+Once git and VSCode are installed, hit Windows, search for and open "PowerShell" as ADMINISTRATOR (assuming your current user is an admin on your local machine) replace relevant bits below with your username, password etc and copy & paste then run (enter):
-NOTE: if you have single quotes (') in your password, you can swap it below for doubles (")

 ```powershell
 git config --global user.name "my_username"